ubergeek77/Lemmy-Easy-Deploy/README.md

 Quick Start
 ---

-Make sure you have a server **that has ports 80 and 443 available,** and has already pointed a domain you control to your server's IP address.
+Make sure you have a server **that has ports 80 and 443 available,** and that you have already pointed a domain you control to your server's IP address.

 ***Running Lemmy-Easy-Deploy behind a separate webserver or reverse proxy is not supported.*** I've given you config options that may help you run it anyway (control of the ports, disable HTTPS in case it's externally managed), but if this is your use case, you are on your own.
 Sorry about that!